Why Most Conscious Wellness Brands Feel the Same in 2026

 SUSANNE KAUFMANN

-Susanne Kaufmann's lens is the alpine retreat in Bregenzerwald, the family's wellness lineage there, and the rhythms of that valley.
-It shows up in the ingredient sourcing in the Austrian Alps.
+Susanne Kaufmann's lens is their alpine retreat in Bregenzerwald, the family's wellness lineage there, and the rhythms of that valley.
+It shows up in the ingredient sourcing from the Austrian Alps.
 In how the product range is structured, built around the rhythms of a stay and wellness experience.
 The atmospheric alpine photography.
 The brand's calm, restorative voice.
 The storytelling on the About page.
 The brand is positioned as an extension of an actual place.
 A real retreat in a real valley that the customer is being invited into.

 RANAVAT